jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //}

 == Characterisation of biomolecular structures
-Before any technical section, it is always a good idea to exactly define the terms used to remove ambiguity from the proverbial equations.
+Before any technical section, it is always a good idea to exactly define the terms used to remove any ambiguity for the reader.
 As it stands, this is the vision statement of the _International Union for Pure and Applied Chemistry_ (IUPAC) #mcite(("Iupac1983nucleicacids"), biblio).

 //